Raskundah/Raskundah/README.md

 - 👋 Hi, I’m Ian!
 - 👀 I’m interested in audo editing and programming.
 - 🌱 I’m currently studying my HND computer games development at fife cllege.
-- 💞️ I’m looking to collaborate on any projects that are small and can fit around my schedule.
+- 💞️ I’m Currently not looking t collaborate.
 - 📫 You can email me at ianbarrie1992@gmail.com.

 <!---